angeliquekom/dnaviewer/README.md

    permanent at the table of the features
 7) Create from start (with drag n drop functionality) a new diagram
 8) Upload/Download json
+9) Hovering on a feature on the table the related slice at the diagram should be focused.

 ## Getting Started